India is No. 102 in coronavirus genetic sequencing, leaving many unknowns on variants amid the surge

 Scientists have repeatedly warned that the longer the virus circulates, the more chances it has to genetically change — at times becoming more transmissible and, possibly, more deadly or vaccine resistant.

-“I’m not ‘most concerned’ about one particular [variant],” Kristian Andersen, a professor in the Department of Immunology and Microbiology at Scripps Research, wrote in an email.
+“I’m not ‘most concerned’ about one particular” variant, Kristian Andersen, a professor in the department of immunology and microbiology at Scripps Research, wrote in an email.
 “I’m concerned about all of them and I’m concerned that we are continuously underestimating how important it is that we massively drive down the number of COVID-19 cases in an effort to prevent current and future variants a chance to continue to spread and emerge.”